douglasdl/douglasdl/README.md

 # Hi there!
 I'm Douglas <img src="https://douglasdl.github.io/images/Hi.gif" width="30px"></h2>

 ## Abstract
-- 🔭 I’m currently working on Finance Education and Finance Control projects.
+- 🔭 I’m currently working on Finance Education Game and Finance Control projects.
 - 🤔 I’m looking for help with real time price APIs.
 - 💬 Ask me about anything [here](https://github.com/douglasdl/douglasdl/issues)
 - :video_game: Currently playing Clash Royale and Brawl Stars, but what I really like is to be programming and creating little games.